 Based upon the 34 cm (13.4") Model 1880 design by the French armament firm of Canet, these guns were produced only for export.

 In 1884 Canet sold three of these guns to the Japanese who used them on their Itsukushima class armored cruisers.
 In the same year, Admiral Antequera of the Spanish Navy proposed a large naval shipbuilding program that included six ocean-going battleships and contracted with Canet to build 28 cm (11") and 34 cm (13.4") guns for them.
 However, Admiral Antequera's program was greatly scaled back and only the battleship Pelayo was completed.

 The actual bore of these guns was 32 cm/37.5 (12.6"), but in official Spanish Naval documents they were almost always listed as 32 cm/35 or rarely as 32 cm/40.

 The Japanese guns were constructed by Schneider & Co, Chalon-sur-Saone and built according to the general principles of the Canet system.
 The inner tube was imported from Britain and overlaid with five outer tubes, which were manufactured in France.
 Two-thirds of the barrel was covered with up to ten layers of wire.
-The breech mechanism was a cylindrical breech screw of four-motion type with a de Bange obturator pad.
+Used a Farçot breech mechanism of the three-motion type with a de Bange obturator pad.
 The gun was fired by percussion.
 Although the French designated these weapons as 32 cm/40, the original Japanese Naval designation was 12.6"/38 KA (Canet) Gun.
 I believe that in 1908 they would have been redesignated as 12.6"/38 41st Year Type and that in 1917 they would have been redesignated as 32 cm/38 41st Year Type.

 32 cm/35 (12.6") Model 1880